Human values & entrepreneurial spirit

 John (Jack) Josiah Emery, Jr. (1898-1976) grew up in the East Coast, detached from the family’s business in Cincinnati.
 After completing his studies at Harvard and Oxford, he came to Cincinnati to settle some business matters in 1924 and found the Emery Candle Company in a dilapidated state.
 Thus began his more than 50-year involvement in managing the Emery business in Cincinnati, which he went on to grow in leaps and bounds.
 On the real estate front, Jack continued to initiate many large developments, including the construction of the Carew Tower which provided workers with income during the Great Depression.
 He was also involved in implementing a Master Plan for the development of the city and its infrastructure.

 Jack continued his family’s extensive involvement with the Cincinnati Art Museum, serving as Trustee and President, and a major benefactor.
 He was also the founding director of the Charter Party, a local independent political party devoted to reforming corrupt governmental practices.
-During his lifetime, Jack was named a “Great Living Cincinnatian” by the Cincinnati Chamber of Commerce and in 2000, was inducted into the Greater Cincinnati Business Hall of Fame, recognising his outstanding contributions to business and civic matters.
+During his lifetime, Jack was named a “Great Living Cincinnatian” by the Cincinnati Chamber of Commerce and in 2000, was inducted into the Greater Cincinnati Business Hall of Fame, recognizing his outstanding contributions to business and civic matters.

 Mary M. (Hopkins) Emery (1844-1927)